 Update Your Resume With These Helpful Tips

-In my experience as an HR professional I have reviewed a lot of resumes and applicant profiles.
+Through my experience as an HR professional I have reviewed a lot of resumes and applicant profiles.
 I have also received feedback on applicant’s resumes from managers who make hiring decisions.
 What I know about resumes, is that there are several key factors that can hold applicants back from moving forward through the recruitment process.
-I wanted to share these tips to ensure you avoid the mistakes that several applicants make!
+I wanted to share these tips to ensure you avoid the mistakes that several job applicants make!